 “Numberless varieties of cakes exist in Japan, right?
 There are many kinds that I haven't eaten in Centoria, and I get hungry merely by looking at their pictures.”

-“Ah... yeah... but I used to prefer candies, which can be bought in the city center [?].
+“Ah... yeah... but I used to prefer sweets, which could be bought in the city centre.
 You can for example buy a whole bag of honey pies with a single one-hundred-shear coin.”

 “Are those cakes expensive, then?”

 “Yes, I feel that 1 Shear is like 10 yen, so a cake from a good sweets shop is... let's see... about four thousand shear.”